x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/clutter-notifications-in-outlook.md

 # Clutter notifications in Outlook

+> [!TIP]
+> [Focused Inbox](../setup/configure-focused-inbox.md) is going to replace Clutter.
+Learn more: [Update on Focused Inbox and our plans for Clutter](https://techcommunity.microsoft.com/t5/Outlook-Blog/Update-on-Focused-Inbox-and-our-plans-for-Clutter/ba-p/136448)

 Clutter is a feature in Microsoft 365 and Office 365 that helps users focus on the most important messages in their Inbox by moving lower priority messages into a new Clutter folder.

 ## Clutter Notifications